fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 - Use your own words, anything other than that is plagiarism.
 That includes copying from ChatGPT and/or slide decks available online.
 - Under no circumstances should you compromise academic integrity.
 Plagiarizing others' work or cheating in any form is unfair to both your instructors and your peers.
 - Please note that our definitions of academic integrity might differ, so refer to the definition provided below, which will be used throughout the course.
+- The final course activities will take place in week 15.
+There will be no activities during week 16 (finals week).
 - **Your success in this course will be directly proportional to the effort you invest.
 As a research-focused course, the more you put in, the more you will get out of it.**

 ***